Solid Waste Recycling in Geneva

 Bring your tires for recycling to any Geneva tire retailer.
 If you haven’t purchased your tires from that retailer, there may be a small fee.
 Tires may be shredded and turned into products including synthetic turf, playground surfaces and road embankments.

 The City of Geneva manages a yard debris pick-up program twice each year.
-You may also bring your yard debris to the Doran Avenue Transfer Station at the hours listed below.
-Yard debris is delivered to Sensenig's Landscape Supply where it is shredded and turned into mulch.
+You may also bring your yard debris to the City's Resource Recovery Park at 41 Doran Avenue at the hours listed below.

 The City of Geneva will provide a limited amount of leaf bags.
 Bags can be picked up at City Hall during normal operating hours.
-Please be advised that residents are encouraged to bring debris to the Doran Avenue Transfer Station.
+Please be advised that residents are encouraged to bring debris to the Resource Recovery Park.

 Please call 315-789-3101 if you have any questions.